-- 6.9 Once the document is submitted to the Secretary of State, this marks the beginning of the process of Examination.
-Whilst some consultees will be involved in the Examination process, including providing written evidence and appearing at hearings, this will be under the control of the Inspector rather than the Council, so this is not for the SCI to manage. - 6.10 If it appears during the Examination process that changes are needed that would not result in significant policy shifts, there is a process by which modifications necessary to make a plan sound and legally compliant can be proposed and recommended by the Inspector, known as 'main modifications'.
-This regularly happens at examination stage, in Reading as elsewhere.
-The consultation will need to be fairly focused, as there is not scope to comment on matters outside the modifications at this stage.
+- Once the document is submitted to the Secretary of State, this marks the beginning of the process of Examination.
+Whilst some consultees will be involved in the Examination process, including providing written evidence and appearing at hearings, this will be under the control of the Inspector rather than the Council, so this is not for the SCI to manage. - 6.10 If it appears during the Examination process that changes are needed that would not result in significant policy shifts, there is a process by which the Council can consult on some limited changes and request that the Inspector make these changes to the document.
+This happened twice, for instance, during the Examination of the Sites and Detailed Policies Document in spring and summer 2012.
+The consultation will need to be fairly limited, as there is not scope to make substantial changes at this point.
 However, the Council will need to consult broadly the same groups and individuals consulted at Pre-Submission stage.